 Whilst your Basal Body Temperature (BBT) increases after ovulation, I do not recommend women to record their waking temperature as this makes them stressed out more than anything else.
 Many other factors affect your temperature, so it’s really not the best indicator.
 However, it is still something that gives some women reassurance that they are ovulating.

 If you’re worried about ovulation or struggling to conceive, give us a call on 0808 196 4060.
-We also have a number of books in our shop (and below) that can explain break down ovulation and your fertility window even further, and give you specific charts to complete and practical advice to follow.
+We also have a number of books in our shop that can explain break down ovulation and your fertility window even further, and give you specific charts to complete and practical advice to follow.